Lydney: Sport, recreation and arts

 Lydney Town F.C. is based at the town's recreation ground, they run a total of four sides playing Hellenic Football League, Gloucestershire Northern Senior League and two sides in the North Gloucestershire Football League.
 Bathurst Park in the centre of the town (not to be confused with Lydney Park on the town's outskirts) is home to several senior and junior football and cricket teams.
-There is a hockey club hockey club and a netball club which play their home games at Whitecross School.
+There is a hockey club and a netball club which play their home games at Whitecross School.
 Lydney Golf Club was a nine-hole course located off Lakeside Avenue but has built a new course on a site located on the opposite side of the Lydney Bypass.
 There is an outdoor swimming pool, the Bathurst Swimming Pool built in the 1920s, open from May until early September.
-It is operated by volunteers (excluding the life guards).
+It is operated by volunteers (excluding the lifeguards).

 Lydney Twonkers Scrabble Club play their home games at the town's library.
 The Twonkers were Western Area Scrabble League champions in 2001 and 2005 and were twice runners-up in the National Scrabble Club Knockout Tournament in 1999 and 2003.
 Lydney has a town brass band that was founded in 1892.
 The organisation operates three ensembles, the Town Band, the Training Band, and a Starter Group.
 The Town Band is a competitive band nationally graded in the Third Section, competing in various competitions throughout the year and regularly delivering concerts in the local community.
 In 2016 the Town Band qualified to represent the West of England at the National Brass Band Championship of Great Britain (Fourth Section) and in 2022 celebrated its 130th anniversary.
 The Training Band and Starter Group offer tuition for people at various stages of learning to play brass instruments, and regularly perform at events and concerts in the local community.
 Lydney parkrun started on 2 January 2016 - the free 5k timed weekly run, starts near to the garage block at Lydney Boating Lake and comprises three laps.